1995 Rugby League World Cup: Final

 After making their way into good attacking field position, England played the ball ten metres out from Australia's goal-line where centre Paul Newlove at dummy-half ran the ball at the defence forced his way through to score in the left corner.
 The sideline conversion attempt by Goulding missed so England trailed 10–8 after five minutes of the second half.
 Around the ten-minute mark the game was interrupted by a topless female streaker.
 The play continued swinging from one end of the field to the other, with neither team able to capitalise on their scoring opportunities for the next twenty minutes.
 Australian interchange player Jason Smith was blood binned and had to return to the bench.
 A few minutes later the Kangaroos had made their way deep into England's half when, on the last tackle, the ball was moved through the hands and eventually flicked passed back from Johns as he was being tackled to the feet of Brasher who kicked it ahead to the try-line.
 Both fullbacks then scrambled to get to the ball and the referee ruled that Brasher had grounded it, awarding Australia a try.
 Johns converted the try so Australia lead 16–8 with just over 10 minutes remaining.
 England forward Karl Harrison then had to come off the field with an injured arm.
 A few minutes from full-time Australian forward Mark Carroll was sent to the sin-bin for an infringement in the ruck.
-The remainder of the match extended into additional injury time but was played with no further points so Australia retained the World Cup with an 16–8 victory and their fifth consecutive world title.
+The remainder of the match extended into additional injury time but was played with no further points so Australia retained the World Cup with a 16–8 victory and their fifth consecutive world title.

 21-year-old Andrew Johns was named man-of-the-match.
 Kangaroos coach Bob Fulton had named the young half as the team hooker, and he did indeed pack into the scrums.
 However Johns played at halfback in general play with Geoff Toovey having the dummy-half duties, necessary because Toovey had actually injured his neck during the tournament and simply could not pack into the front row in the scrums.

 Following the match Prince Edward, Earl of Wessex presented Kangaroos captain Brad Fittler with the Cup and each of the players with medals.
 During the 1990 Kangaroo Tour, an 18-year-old Fittler had reportedly broken protocol when he had said "G'day dude" to Prince Edward's father, Prince Philip, Duke of Edinburgh when the team had met the Duke as part of the tour.
 History allegedly repeated itself as Fittler was heard to say "Thanks dude" to Prince Edward when receiving the World Cup on the Wembley balcony.